fastify/fastify-websocket/README.md

   },
   options: {
     maxPayload: 1048576, // we set the maximum allowed messages size to 1 MiB (1024 bytes * 1024 bytes)
-    path: '/fastify', // we accept only connections matching this path e.g.: ws://localhost:3000/fastify
     verifyClient: function (info, next) {
       if (info.req.headers['x-fastify-header'] !== 'fastify is awesome !') {
         return next(false) // the connection is not allowed